armanbilge/ChessPairs/README.md

 # Chess Pairs

 A small program that generates randomized pairings for a chess tournament.
-Intended for small, informal settings (e.g., chess clubs), features such as "no-count" games aim to provide flexibility while maintaining fairness.
+Intended for informal settings (e.g., chess clubs), features such as "no-count" games aim to provide flexibility while maintaining fairness.

 Pairings are optimized based on a set of criteria, with the following priority: